envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step3.md

       socket_address: { address: 0.0.0.0, port_value: 8080 }
 </pre>

-There is no need to define the *server_name* as this will be handled via the Envoy Proxy Filters.
+There is no need to define the *server_name* as Envoy Proxy filters will handle this.